diamosalmpantis/ML-Based-Accelerated-Optimization-of-Reconfigurable-PV-PEM-Systems/README.md

-Hybrid Optimization and Surrogate Modeling for HJT-PV/PEM Systems This repository contains the computational framework for optimizing and controlling a reconfigurable Heterojunction (HJT) PV–PEM hydrogen production system.
+Hybrid Optimization and Surrogate Modeling for HJT-PV/PEM Systems

+This repository contains the computational framework for optimizing and controlling a reconfigurable Heterojunction (HJT) PV– Proton Exchange Membrane (PEM) hydrogen production system.
 The project transitions from high-fidelity, metaheuristic multi-objective optimization to a high-speed hybrid surrogate model capable of real-time operational decision-making.

 🚀 Overview
-Directly coupling PV arrays with PEM electrolyzers requires precise configuration to maintain high efficiency under fluctuating weather conditions.
+Directly coupling PV arrays with PEM electrolyzer stack requires precise configuration to maintain high efficiency under fluctuating weather conditions.
 This framework addresses two core challenges:

-Sizing and Trade-off Analysis: Using NSGA-II to explore the feasible design space (PV strings and PEM temperature).
+* Sizing and Trade-off Analysis: Using NSGA-II to explore the feasible design space (PV strings and PEM temperature).

-Real-Time Control: Replacing computationally expensive physics-based loops with a Hybrid Surrogate Model that is up to 900x faster for daily forecasting.
+* Real-Time Control: Replacing computationally expensive physics-based loops with a hybrid surrogate model that is up to 18x faster for yearly optimization.

-📂 Repository Structure
+📂 Repository Structure in kW system (similar in 1 MW scalling up)

-1. NSGA-II_application_1MW.py (Metaheuristic Optimization)
+1. NSGA-II_application.py (Metaheuristic Optimization)
 This script implements the NSGA-II algorithm to identify the Pareto-optimal front for the system.

 Degrees of Freedom: Number of parallel HJT PV strings and PEM operating temperature.